 NCERT Solutions for Class 11 Chapter 9 – Biomolecules is an important concept in understanding the chemical composition of matter found in living entities.
-Students who look forward to making a career in the medical field must have to know the fundamentals.
+Students who look forward to make a career in the medical field must know the fundamentals.
 NCERT solutions for class 11 includes solved solutions for all the questions appearing in the textbook, answered in the same order for the convenience of students.

 Students turn frightful at the mere thought of examinations.
 But with a deep understanding of concepts, thorough revision and practice, students are assured to perform exceedingly well.
 Class 11 can be a crucial year, as a substantial number of questions appear in the competitive exams, therefore, analyzing and understanding concepts is inevitable.
-NCERT solutions steps in right here, sufficing all academic needs of students.
+NCERT solutions steps in right here, sufficing all the academic needs of students.

 Access Answers to NCERT Class 11 Biology Chapter 9 – Biomolecules

 Macromolecules are the biomolecules that are formed by the polymerization of a huge number of micromolecules possessing higher molecular weight.
 Micromolecules are found in the colloidal state in the intercellular fluid due to their insoluble nature.
 Protein is a macromolecule.

 2. Illustrate a glycosidic, peptide and a phospho-diester bond.

 Glycosidic bond – The bond between the individual monosaccharides is called a glycosidic linkage.
 This bond is formed between two carbon atoms of two adjacent monosaccharide units.